IMMM-SFA/burleyson-etal_2024_applied_energy/Readme.md

 **When Do Different Scenarios of Projected Electricity Demand Start to Meaningfully Diverge?**

-Casey D. Burleyson<sup>1\*</sup>, Misha Kulshresta<sup>1,2</sup>, Zarrar Khan<sup>1,3</sup>, Nathalie Voisin<sup>1</sup>
+Casey D. Burleyson<sup>1\*</sup>, Zarrar Khan<sup>1,2</sup>, Misha Kulshresta<sup>1,3</sup>,
-, and Jennie S. Rice<sup>1</sup>
+Nathalie Voisin<sup>1,4</sup>, and Jennie S. Rice<sup>1</sup>

 <sup>1 </sup> Pacific Northwest National Laboratory, Richland, WA, USA
+<sup>2 </sup> Joint Global Change Research Institute, College Park, MD, USA
-<sup>2 </sup> University of California - Santa Barbara, Santa Barbara, CA, USA
+<sup>3 </sup> University of California - Santa Barbara, Santa Barbara, CA, USA
-<sup>3 </sup> Joint Global Change Research Institute, College Park, MD, USA
+<sup>4 </sup> University of  Washington, Seattle, WA, USA

 \* corresponding author: casey.burleyson@pnnl.gov

 ## Abstract
-Climate and socioeconomic changes are known to influence electricity demand projections, but what is the impact of uncertainty in climate and socioeconomic scenarios on electricity demand in the United States (U.S.) over the next 30 years?
-This question has implications for investment decisions in the energy sector, which are typically made using a 15- to 30-year time horizon.
-If future climate and socioeconomic scenarios do not lead to electricity demands that are distinctly different within the first 30 years then, for the purposes of investment decisions, it may not matter which potential climate or socioeconomic pathway we are most likely on.
-The Integrated Multisector Multiscale Modeling (IM3) project has generated a wide yet plausible range of 21st century climate and socioeconomic scenarios for the U.S.
-The projections span two population/economic scenarios (Shared Socioeconomic Pathways 3 and 5) and two climate scenarios (Representative Concentration Pathways 4.5 and 8.5).
-For each of the climate scenarios, we reflect a range of climate model uncertainty by utilizing warming levels from groups of climate models that are hotter and colder than the multi-model mean.
-In total there are eight (2 x 2 x 2) scenarios.
-This work explores a basic but important question:
-When do projected electricity demands start to meaningfully diverge across the eight scenarios spanning a range of climate and socioeconomic drivers?
-We show that the choice of socioeconomic scenario matters almost immediately, climate scenario matters within 25-30 years, and whether to use hotter or cooler climate models matters only after 50+ years.
+Resources adequacy studies look at balancing electricity supply and demand on 10- to 15-year time horizons while asset investments typically look at returns on investment on 20- to 40-year time horizons.
+Projections of electricity demand are factored into the decision-making in both cases.
+Climate, policy, and socioeconomic changes are known to influence electricity demand projections.
+If different climate and socioeconomic scenarios do not lead to electricity demands that are distinctly different within the first 10-40 years then, for the purposes of investment and reliability decisions, it may not matter which potential climate or socioeconomic pathway we are most likely on.
+In this study, we evaluate the impact of uncertainty in climate and socioeconomic scenarios on electricity demand in the United States (U.S.).
+Specifically, we quantify when projected electricity demands start to meaningfully diverge in response to a range of climate and socioeconomic drivers.
+The Integrated Multisector Multiscale Modeling project has generated a wide yet plausible range of 21st century climate and socioeconomic scenarios for the U.S. The projections span two population/economic scenarios (Shared Socioeconomic Pathways 3 and 5) and two emissions scenarios (Representative Concentration Pathways 4.5 and 8.5).
+Each emissions scenario has two warming levels to reflect a range of climate model uncertainty.
+We show that the socioeconomic scenario matters almost immediately, emissions scenario matters within 25-30 years, and climate model uncertainty matters only after 50+ years.
+This work can inform the power sector in integrating climate change uncertainties in their decision-making studies.

 ## Journal reference
-Burleyson, C.D., M. Kulshresta, Z. Khan, N. Voisin, and J.S.
+Burleyson, C.D., Z. Khan, M. Kulshresta, N. Voisin, and J.S.
 Rice (2023).
 When do different scenarios of projected electricity demand start to meaningfully diverge?
-Submitted to *Applied Energy* - September 2023.
+Submitted to *Applied Energy* - December 2023.

 ## Code reference
 Burleyson, C.D., M. Kulshresta, Z. Khan, N. Voisin, and J.S.
 Rice (2023).
 Supporting code for Burleyson et al. 2023 -